With Kailo, as part of a group nature therapy retreat, we spend most of our time out in the wild. And really:

 In most cases, a single pair of trousers is enough for a trip lasting several days.
 Unjustly frowned upon in our opinion: the versatile zip-off trousers with detachable legs.
 They give you both long and short trousers in one.

 I have had the "Fjällräven Karl(a) Zip-Off Trousers" for years.
 The G-1000 fabric is water- and wind-repellent, yet breathable and quick-drying.
-Not unimportant, too, is that it looks and fits really well.
-Not in the way you would normally imagine these trousers to look.
+Moreover, it looks really good for "this kind of pants".Moreover, it looks really good for "this kind of pants".

 In nature, aesthetics also play a role.
 So think about what colours and shapes you bring with you.
 Keep it pure and simple.